getBoolean/flutter_boolean_template/README.md

    1. Link to app store for apps published to app store
 1. Onboarding
 1. Feature discovery
-1. Firebase services which DO NOT require Google Play services
+1. Firebase services which DO NOT require Google Play services (or find alternatives for Desktop)
    1. App Check with custom and debug providers
    1. Crashlytics
    1. In-App Messaging